xiaomingfuckeasylife/deepGo/README.md

 ##### a tour of go
 * Array in go . var a [10]int. declare a variable a as a array of  ten integer. like in java array's size is defined when we define a array . add can not be resizing.

-* dynamic array  `slice` .  the type []T is a slice with Elements of Type T.  a[0:5] indicate the first five element of array a . there is no such concept in java or c . but it is as said more common used than array . in go . so we will say about that . slices are like references to arrays . if we change the slices value the under arary data will change accordingly . other slices that share the same under array will see the same changes. slice literal are like array literal just not contains the size . slice default , the low bounds are 0 the high bounds are the length of the underly array. by the way the zero value slice is nil
+* dynamic array  `slice` .  the type []T is a slice with Elements of Type T.  a[0:5] indicate the first five element of array a . there is no such concept in java or c . but it is as said more common used than array . in go . so we will say about that . slices are like references to arrays . if we change the slices value the under arary data will change accordingly . other slices that share the same under array will see the same changes. slice literal are like array literal just not contains the size . slice default , the low bounds are 0 the high bounds are the length of the underly array. by the way the zero value slice is nil . creating slice with `make`
 ```
 arrInt:= [5]int{1,2,3,4,5} ;